-Volunteers are essential to the work of the Hebridean Whale and Dolphin Trust.
-Volunteers make our research work possible, contribute to key education projects and help run our shop in Tobermory.
+Volunteers are essential to the sustainability of Hebridean Whale and Dolphin Trust activities.
+Volunteers make our research work possible, contribute to key education projects and help run our Visitor Centre on Tobermory's Main Street.
 At HWDT we value the skills and time given by volunteers and understand that their enthusiasm and dedication contributes greatly to what we achieve.

 To volunteer you don’t have to be a marine or cetacean expert, our projects include thorough training.
 However, some of our projects do require specific skills, so please read the relevant project information carefully before applying and be realistic about your suitability.

 HWDT also receives many requests from students enquiring about the use of HWDT data in their thesis/dissertations.
-Please read these guidelines before enquiring about undertaking a project using HWDT resources.
+Please read the guidelines below before enquiring about undertaking a project using HWDT resources.